null93/lambda/README.md

 </p>

 ## About
-This interpreter was written in **Scala** and is build using the **SBT** build system.
+This interpreter was written in **Scala** and is built using the **SBT** build system.
 It interprets untyped lambda calculus expressions, and shows each intermediate step that is taken to solving the expression.
 Alpha transformations and beta reductions are both shown.
 For the beta reductions, __Normal-Order Reduction__ (left-most & outer-most) was used to reduce the expression into __Beta-Normal Form__.
 In addition, a symbol table is implemented in order to save expression results and be able to use them in future expressions.
 For this very reason dynamic symbol resolution was implemented into the interpreter.
 The base CFG that was used was as follows:

 ```
 EXPRESSION 	:= ( EXPRESSION )